 In addition to a promising employment outlook, hospitality attracts college students for the enormous variety in careers and work environments, flexibility in scheduling, and opportunities for travel all around the world.
 An online associate degree in hotel and restaurant management can launch careers in this exciting and growing sector of the economy.

-What are the best hotel and restaurant management programs of 2020?
+What are the best hotel and restaurant management programs?
 Here are our top 5:

 |1||East Mississippi Community College||Scooba, MS|